Ontario Careless Driving Defence

 How Ticket Shield Builds a Careless Driving Defence

 A strong defence is not just showing up and hoping for a reduction.
-It starts with identifying the actual risk and then testing the evidence against the legal standard.
+It starts with identifying the actual risk, then testing the evidence against the legal standard.

 1